silverstripe/cwp/docs/en/preparation-of-the-developer-environment.md

 <div class="notice" markdown='1'>
 To ensure security of your site and CWP in general make sure your code can be upgraded - maintain your modules using composer.
-Then keep your dependencies updated with respect to the patch and patch-dash versions of the recipe - read more about [CWP recipes](recipes).
+Then keep your dependencies updated with respect to the patch and sub-patch versions of the recipe - read more about [CWP recipes](recipes).
 </div>